armanexplorer/golden-codes/_postgres/index.md

 ## schema definition

-In PostgreSQL, a schema is a namespace that contains named database objects such as tables, views, indexes, data types, functions, stored procedures, and operators[1][2].
+In PostgreSQL, a schema is a namespace that contains named database objects such as tables, views, indexes, data types, functions, stored procedures, and operators.
 A database contains one or more named schemas, which in turn contain tables.
-The same object name can be used in different schemas without conflict; for example, both schema1 and myschema can contain tables named mytable[1].
+The same object name can be used in different schemas without conflict; for example, both schema1 and myschema can contain tables named mytable.
 By default, PostgreSQL automatically creates a schema called public for every new database.
-Whatever object you create without specifying the schema name, PostgreSQL will place it into this public schema[2].
+Whatever object you create without specifying the schema name, PostgreSQL will place it into this public schema.
 Therefore, the following statements are equivalent: CREATE TABLE table_name( ... ); and CREATE TABLE public.table_name[ ... ](2).

 Citations:
 [1] <https://www.postgresql.org/docs/current/ddl-schemas.html>